NUT vs WAR — One Number, Not Two

 | Consistency | Same number everywhere | bWAR and fWAR disagree |

-The 2.9-win gap between bWAR and NUT comes entirely from catcher framing credits β a defensive metric that bWAR and fWAR don't even agree on.
+The 2.9-win gap is mostly catcher framing — a defensive metric that bWAR and fWAR don't even agree on themselves.

 Which number is "right"?
-That's the problem β there's no consensus.
-NUT avoids the argument entirely by measuring only what happened at the plate.
+That's the problem — there's no consensus, and there won't be.
+NUT skips the argument by measuring only what happened at the plate and on the mound.
+One number, calculated the same way every time.

-WAR isn't wrong β it's trying to answer a broader question.
-If you want to know a player's total contribution including defense and baserunning, WAR is the stat for that.
-For position player comparisons where defense matters (like comparing a Gold Glove shortstop to a DH), WAR captures more of the picture.
+WAR isn't wrong — it's trying to answer a broader question.
+If you want a player's total contribution including defense, baserunning, and positional adjustment, WAR is the stat for that.
+For comparisons where defense matters (like a Gold Glove shortstop next to a DH), WAR captures more of the picture.
+Just pick a version and stick with it, and know that the other version may not agree.

-- Fantasy baseball β NUT correlates directly with offensive production
+- Fantasy baseball — NUT correlates cleanly with the production fantasy actually rewards

 See NUT in Action